-New Volunteer Information sessions are held the first Tuesday and first Saturday of each Month (except holidays) meeting at 9 am.
-Sesions last aproximately 1 hour.
+To become a volunteer please attend a New Volunteer Information Session.
+Sessions last approximately 1 hour.
 Please arrive on time- as late arrivals may not be accepted and will need to wait until the next session is held.

 About our volunteer programs: